zenorocha/liferay-learn/docs/commerce/2.x/en/account-management/adding-users-to-organizations.md

 To add a User to an Organization:

-(old content below)

 1. Navigate to the _Control Panel_ → _Users_ → _Users and Organizations_.
-1. Click on a user (for example _Federico Rossi_).
+2. Click on a user (for example _Federico Rossi_).
-1. Click _Organizations_ on the left.
+3. Click _Organizations_ on the left.
-1. Click _Select_.
+4. Click _Select_.
-1. Click _Choose_ to select the Organization (for example, _Italy - South_)
+5. Click _Choose_ to select the Organization (for example, _Italy - South_)
-1. Click Save.
+6. Click Save.

     ![Adding Users to Organizations in the Control Panel - via User](./adding-users-to-organizations/images/01.png)

-The user has been added to the organization using the Control Panel.
+The user has been added to the organization using the Control Panel via the User.
 To remove a User from an Organization, repeat the first three steps above and then:

 1. Click the "x" to the far right of an Organization.
 1. Click Save.